Skip to content

 Core Types

-template = await manager.compile_template(runtime, *, version=None, **template_config)
+template = await build_template(runtime, *, version=None, **template_config)

-compile_template(...) accepts:
+build_template(...) accepts:

 • runtime: "python" or "js"